dsdsdddd/BUCM/README.md

 <<<<<<< HEAD
 # BUCM
 =======
-# Multi-view Depth Estimation with Uncertainty Constraints for Virtual-Real Occlusion
+# Monocular Depth Estimation Model Based on Uncertainty Constraints and Its Application in Augmented Reality

 ## Overview

-This repository contains the implementation of the multi-view depth estimation model proposed in the paper *"Multi-view Depth Estimation with Uncertainty Constraints for Virtual-Real Occlusion"* .
-The model addresses occlusion handling in Augmented Reality (AR) applications by improving depth estimation accuracy, particularly at object contours, using uncertainty constraints.
+This repository contains the implementation of the monocular depth estimation model based on uncertainty constraints proposed in the paper “Monocular Depth Estimation Model Based on Uncertainty Constraints and Its Application in Augmented Reality”.
+The model fuses single-view and multi-view depth estimation techniques to improve depth prediction accuracy and robustness in augmented reality (AR), especially enhancing occlusion handling at object edges through Bayesian uncertainty modeling.

 The model framework is shown in the figure：